isabella232/Bitcamp-Serverless/week3/homework/issues/displaydata.md

    });
    ```

 3. Next we have to add a variable for the JSON data.
 Make a new variable called `data` and set it to the response JSON like we did earlier...
 If you need a hint, use the `.json()` function.
 We also need a couple more variables, the first called `emotion` which will be set to `data.result[0].faceAttributes.emotion;`.
-This basically sets emotion to the first result in our JSON data to pull the information out into a value.
+This references the emotion data from the Face API.
 Lastly, we have to create the HTML that will actually be displayed:

    ​	i.
 First, create an `<h3>` tag for the title labelled `emotions in this image:` (make sure to add `<br />` at the end to skip a line)